H-Freax/h-freax.github.io/content/en/home/experience.md

   date_start = "2018-12-01"
   date_end = "2019-01-01"
   description = """
-  - During the period of service, the workshop was established as a national innovation and entrepreneurship training program for college students
+  - During the period of service, the studio was established as a national innovation and entrepreneurship training program for college students
   - Established an online volunteer management platform based on mobile terminals for the existing party member volunteer system
   - Responsible for the maintenance and optimization of the existing projects and the server-side of the studio, and participated in project analysis and testing